mackieks/pico_oled/README.md

 # Pico OLED Docker
-The Pico OLED project's goal is to display the current running game's title box art (in the form of a screenshot + wheel) scraped from Skyscraper, as well as toggle between on screen Pi statistics with a push button for RetroPie gaming system - all on a small 128x128 OLED dispaly driven over SPI (in full RGB565 color).
+The Pico OLED project's goal is to display the current running game's title box art (in the form of a screenshot + wheel) scraped from Skyscraper, as well as toggle between on screen Pi statistics with a push button for RetroPie gaming system - all on a small 128x128 OLED display driven over SPI (in full RGB565 color).

 It is designed to work specficially with the Retro Lite CM4 dock, however should be compatible with EmulationStation/RetroPie/other frontend over USB by changing the location of scraped metadata/image files.